Category Archives: Tadejin Blog

 Tivat Salt Pans; Photo: CZIP

-The natural and cultural heritage of Tivat Salt Pans is presented by young enthusiastic guides from the Center for Protection and Research of Birds (CZIP), a non-governmental organisation which is running an info point there.
-A variety of birds can be spotted during every season: herons, several species of ducks, coots, snipes, woodcocks, cormorants, gulls, ibises and many more.
-In spring, the scenery is particularly impressive as most European species of water birds fly over the salt pans in large flocks.
+The natural and cultural heritage of the Tivat Salt Pans is presented by young, enthusiastic guides from the Center for Protection and Research of Birds (CZIP), a non-governmental organization that runs an information point on site.
+A wide variety of birds can be observed throughout the year, including herons, several species of ducks, coots, snipes, woodcocks, cormorants, gulls, ibises and many more.
+In spring, the scenery becomes especially impressive, as large flocks of European water birds pass over the salt pans during their migration.

 on Tivat Salt Pans; Photo: Borut Rubinić